106: Calorie-free oil

 Especially avocado oil.

 Avocado is really fatty.
-Any

-trump knows that.
+Any truck knows that.
 But which bit is it made from?
 Is it made from the nut in the avocado?
 Is it made from like the stone?
 I would have thought so.

-I know, like Tic-Tacs, they can say that they're sugar-free because one serving of Tic-Tacs is so unbelievably small.
+I know like Tic Tacs, they can say that they're sugar-free because one serving of Tic-Tacs is so unbelievably small.

 It's like just one Tic-Tac, that technically it's below the limit of whatever you're allowed to call things sugar-free.
 That's nice.